 Certain seminomas can cause a rise in blood levels of a protein known as human chorionic gonadotropin (HCG).
 HCG is a tumour marker for some kinds of testicular cancer and can be detected with a simple blood test.
 It can be utilised for diagnosis as well as monitoring the patient's response to therapy.

 The typical age range for these germ cell tumours in men is between their late teens and early 30s.
 Embryonal carcinoma, yolk-sac carcinoma, choriocarcinoma, and teratoma are the four most common non-seminoma tumour types.
-The majority of non-seminoma malignancies are treated the same way despite the fact that most tumours are a mixture of different types (and occasionally seminoma cells as well).
+Most non-seminoma malignancies are treated the same way despite the fact that most tumours are a mixture of different types (and occasionally seminoma cells).

 Consult your primary care physician as soon as you notice a testicular lump or swelling or anything else that might be testicular cancer.
 Your doctor could suggest that you see a urologist for additional testing after this visit.
-A urologist is a medical professional who focuses on treating problems of the urinary tract and testicular cancer.
+A urologist is a medical professional who focuses on treating urinary tract problems and testicular cancer.

 Even if testicular cancer has progressed to other bodily areas, many men may not immediately exhibit symptoms.
 However, some men may experience a few of the following: